UPDATED DECEMBER ’13 NEWS

-Eda is currently in Peru.
+Eda is currently working in Peru.
 As future events in the U.S. are scheduled they will be viewed on “Meet With Eda” and then “Upcoming Events” on the drop down menu.
+Click here for an IMPORTANT ANNOUNCEMENT!

 Eda Zavala Lopez